trueos/trueos-docs/trueos-handbook/using.rst

 Using TrueOS®
 **************

-This section discusses how to perform common tasks that were not discussed in the :ref:`Control Panel` section.
+This section discusses how to perform common tasks that were not discussed in the :ref:`SysAdm™ Client` section.

 .. index:: configuration
 .. _Java and Flash: